sharovatov/teamlead/articles/github-effect_en.md

 ## Company PR is improved

-More articles I write, better I’m perceived as a specialist (well, of course if I write something of value).
+The more articles I write, the better I’m perceived as a specialist (well, of course, if I write something of value).

 Better I’m perceived as a specialist, better my company is perceived on the market.